This Guantanamo Detainee Argued He Should Go Free Because The War Is Over — A Judge Disagreed

 Moath al-Alwi — a detainee for more than 15 years — argued that he could no longer be held because the US combat mission in Afghanistan was over, citing statements by President Obama.
 A judge disagreed.

-President Obama’s pronouncements in 2014 and 2015 that the US combat mission in Afghanistan was over didn’t end the government’s right to hold prisoners at the US military facility at Guantánamo Bay, Cuba, a federal judge ruled this week.
+WASHINGTON — President Obama’s pronouncements in 2014 and 2015 that the US combat mission in Afghanistan was over didn’t end the government’s right to hold prisoners at the US military facility at Guantánamo Bay, Cuba, a federal judge ruled this week.

 Moath al-Alwi has been held by the US government since late 2001, when Pakistani authorities turned him over on suspicion that he had ties to al-Qaeda and the Taliban.
 In his latest bid for freedom, his lawyers argued that the end of the US combat mission meant he could no longer be lawfully detained as an enemy combatant.

-Note: This story was updated with comments from Ramzi Kassem.